Sitcom Writer

 Do you prefer to write solo, or in collaboration with a group?

-Asked by Junebug77 almost 13 years ago
+Asked by Junebug77 over 13 years ago

 If you want to write solo, write dramas or movies.
 Comedy is a communal effort.
 Yes, you do get to write alone sometimes, but that just feels like a little break where you get to sleep in and type in your underwear.
 The majority of your time is being surrounded by very funny people eating snacks.